citerana/writings/planet-kaggle-blog.md

 This past summer, Planet launched the *Understanding the Amazon from Space* Kaggle competition.
 We participated in this competition using Raster Vision, a system for analyzing aerial and satellite imagery using deep learning.
 Raster Vision works across several different tasks, including semantic segmentation, object detection and scene tagging as well as a range of datasets.
 The varied data within the Amazon competition gave us a challenging opportunity to make a robust scene tagging functionality.

 Planet provided over 100,000 chips from large images taken by a flock of satellites over the Amazon basin in 2016.
-These 40,000 train and 60,000 test chips were given in both 3-band RGB JPEG and four band IR-RBG TIFF formats.
+These 40,000 training and 60,000 testing chips were given in both 3-band RGB JPEG and four band IR-RBG TIFF formats.
 The goal of tagging is to infer a set of labels for a given chip.
 For the Amazon images, there were 17 possible tags, which could be broadly split into three categories.

 1. **atmospheric labels**: clear, partly cloudy, cloudy and hazy
 2. **common labels**: primary, water, habitation, agriculture, road, cultivation and bare ground